OpenSSL: BoringSSL

+AWS-LC

+In September 2020, it was released as a general-purpose cryptographic library maintained by the Amazon Web Services Cryptography team to be used in the AWS cloud computing platform.
+It іs based on code from the OpenSSL and BoringSSL projects.

+QuicTLS

+QuicTLS is a collaborative fork between Akamai and Microsoft, based on OpenSSL 3.3 release.
+Some features and fixes are cherry-picked from the current OpenSSL repo.

 Criticisms

 Backwards compatibility

-Among developers communities, OpenSSL is often cited for coming with a bit of API compatibility breakage with each new major version, which requires software adaptations that tend to delay new version adoptions.
-This, combined with the fact that previous releases are generally maintained for no more than two years after a new major one is emitted tends to force some vendors to anticipate software migrations very early while still having little time left to update to a new release, sometimes at the risk of losing some compatibility with existing software or risking regressions.
+Among developers communities, OpenSSL is often cited for introducing API compatibility breakage with each new major version, which requires software adaptations that tend to delay new version adoptions.
+This, combined with the fact that previous releases are generally maintained for no more than two years after a new major one is released tends to force some vendors to anticipate software migrations very early while still having little time left to update to a new release, sometimes at the risk of losing some compatibility with existing software or risking regressions.

 Delay between releases

-While LTS (long term supported) releases are maintained for 5 years, accumulated delays in release time frames tend to force operating system vendors to stay on the last supported release longer, leaving less margin when the new version is available.
-For example OpenSSL 3.0 was initially expected for Q4 2019 and was finally issued 21 months later without extending the expected end of support for previously supported version 1.1.1, and this despite the significant changes that required adaptations to existing software.
+While long-term support (LTS) releases are maintained for 5 years, accumulated delays in release time frames tend to force operating system vendors to stay on the last supported release longer, leaving less margin when the new version is available.
+For example, OpenSSL 3.0 was initially expected for Q4 2019 and was finally issued 21 months later without extending the expected end of support for previously supported version 1.1.1, and this despite the significant changes that required adaptations to existing software.